DJShankyShoe/scythe/README.md

 When you want the user fingerprints to be collected & logged, include the following code `require "../fingerprint.php";`.
 This can be placed on the home page, or when the user has performed a **successful**/**failed** login.

-The fingerprint will be logged at `/var/log/fingerprint/log.txt`path.
+The fingerprint will be logged at `/var/log/fingerprint/log.txt` path.
 So create one if doesn't exist.
 Make sure it is given appropriate permissions for web-service to write into the log file

 `main.py` is responsible for extracting fingerprint logs and converting them into signatures.
-Signatures can be found on the following path `/opt/signatures`. **Do make sure to create an empty file `myhash.txt` before executing `main.py`.
+Signatures can be found on the following path `/opt/signatures`. **Do make sure to create an empty file `myhash.txt` before executing `main.py`.**

-<br /><br /><br />

 ## Why create signatures from browser fingerprints